• Stone Center

 Table of Contents

-When it comes to adding stone to your house for curb appeal, the value is both aesthetic and practical.
+When it comes to adding stone to the front of your house, it pays off both aesthetically and practically.
 Well-manicured landscapes, pleasing cladding, and paint colors, as well as clean drives and walkways, exude tidiness and uniformity that's appealing to homeowners, passersby, and potential buyers.

-With the increasing popularity of curb appeal ideas, natural stone offers a low-maintenance way of maximizing the value of your home.
-From pathways to windowsills, walkways, and more, architectural natural stone can give your home a beautiful makeover that will last for years.
-Here's what our team at Stone Center recommends for adding curb appeal.
+Natural stone offers a low-maintenance way of maximizing your home's value — from stone veneer siding on a facade to flagstone steps, limestone columns, and bluestone pathways.
+Architectural natural stone can give your home a beautiful makeover that will last for years.
+Here's what our team at Stone Center recommends.

 What Is a Home's Curb Appeal?